BHouwens/AlgoViz/README.md

 # AlgoViz
-Interactive, visual ways to represent probabilistic and statistical algorithms
+Interactive, visual ways to represent machine learning and statistical algorithms.

+So far we have:

+- Naive Bayes